PatrickKyei/exception/_posts/2023-12-16-how-can-i-make-my-life-better.md

   path: /assets/img/better-life.png
   alt: Better life
 categories: [Life, Choices]
-tags: [life, change, choices, letters]     # TAG names should always be lowercase
+tags: [life, change, choices]     # TAG names should always be lowercase
 ---

 We all go through life learning very valuable lessons.
 We learn, relearn and unlearn things.
 And there are ways we could do things better if we had a second chance.
 Here goes a few: